Interview: Johnson MBA

 We recently had the pleasure of helping a client successfully apply to the Johnson Graduate School MBA program and thought it may be helpful to share their debrief.

 I arrived early as it was easier to get to Ithaka than expected.
 I spent a lot of time talking to the receptionist.
-After some time, the admissions coordinator arrived, who walked me to the Assistant Director’s (Chelsea’s) office.
-While we waited for Chelsea to arrive, we talked about the JV Club and the community at Johnson.
+After some time, the admissions coordinator arrived, who walked me to the interviewer’s office.
+While we waited for the interviewer to arrive, we talked about the JV Club and the community at Johnson.

 Next we spoke about Johnson.
 She asked how I connected with the school and the community.
-Chelsea was curious about my personal interest and asked about the three (3) elements of my leadership style and what would I want the admissions committee to know.
+The interviewer was curious about my personal interest and asked about the three (3) elements of my leadership style and what would I want the admissions committee to know.
 The questions were very warm and only seemed probing as far as how things related to my background.
 I connected much of my answers to my values.
-She seemed happy with my response and expressed wishes to see me in Ithaka soon.
+She seemed happy with my response.

 The interview seemed to be among my easiest.
 Probably due to the warmth from the get go, and also because I was prepared.
 The interview was held in their office so it was beneficial to be early.
 I thanked the receptionist and also sent a follow up email.